omerfaruk2626/CW-Area/README.md

 #10 https://omerfaruk2626.github.io/CW-Area/JS/Tasks/wallet/ // This task might involve implementing a simple wallet management system using JavaScript.
 Users could add or subtract funds, and the application may display the current balance.<br>
 #11 https://omerfaruk2626.github.io/CW-Area/JS/Tasks/idvalidator/ //
 I created a JavaScript project for validating Turkish Republic Identification Numbers (T.C.
 Kimlik Numarası).
 The application verifies the format and overall validity of these identification numbers, offering a concise tool for accurate validation.<br>
 #12 https://omerfaruk2626.github.io/CW-Area/JS/Tasks/validator/ // This task likely involves creating a form validation script using JavaScript.
 It could include checking various form fields for correctness before submission.<br>
+#13 https://omerfaruk2626.github.io/CW-Area/js/Tasks/random_cat/ // I randomly pulled the image links from the API and printed them on the page.
+It was one of the starter studies of the API study.

 ---------------------------------------------------------------------------------------------------